 “We are exceptional people; we are among those nations that, as it were, are not members of mankind but exist only to give the world some terrible lesson.”

-This lament could apply just as well to the inhabitants of every weapon state.
+This lament applies just as well to the inhabitants of every weapon state.

 Tsar Nicholas I had him declared insane and placed under house arrest (no exit, no visitors; think about that) until he recanted.
 Pyotr may have been the first of a multitude of Russian political prisoners on psychiatric grounds.

-I suspect that any linguistic group would coin such a term after a recent bout of tyranny.
+I suspect that any language group would coin such a term after a recent spell of tyranny.
 Now that corporate tyranny has become commonplace throughout the world, a more accurate Anglo-Saxonism might be shadism.

-Sadism is sexual arousal derived from another’s pain: a perversion that preoccupies but a jaded few.
+Sadism is sexual arousal attained from another’s pain: a perversion that preoccupies but a jaded few.
 Unlike it, shadism is taught to us surprisingly early and often.
-By means of infinite rehearsals and painful repetitions, we have become expert shadists, equally at home as co-dependent victims, stolid witnesses and expert tormentors.
+By means of infinite rehearsals and painful repetitions, we have become expert shadists, equally at home as victims, witnesses and tormentors.

-We administer Hell on Earth because we’ve been brought up to admire fearful hatred and begrudge fearless love—in slavish submission to what we were taught most often.
+We administer Hell on Earth because we’ve been brought up to admire fearful hatred and begrudge fearless love—in submission to what we were taught the most often.

 It is time we sent the psychopaths packing, invoked the inspiration of our better nature and nurtured a global peace of our own making.